THERE IS A NEED FOR NEW TOOLS IN EARLY DETECTION AND MONITORING OF CANCER

 Elypta is developing the first-ever metabolism-based liquid biopsy platform for early detection and closer follow-up of multiple cancer indications.
 The platform is inherently safe and convenient, exceptionally sensitive in studies to date and the low cost assay technology allows for broad use.
 Furthermore, the score output is customizable with early results suggesting correlation with the severity of disease.
 These features enable multiple potential applications, currently explored in the lead indication renal cell carcinoma:

 Detection of early stage cancer when symptoms are inconclusive.

 Earlier detection of recurring cancer by safer, more convenient and closer surveillance post-surgery.

 Guide therapy by safer, more convenient and closer monitoring of response to treatment.

 ELYPTA'S PLATFORM IS CURRENTLY EVALUATED IN THE CLINIC IN MULTIPLE CANCER INDICATIONS

-Elypta is collaborating with Chalmers University of Technology and leading academic hospitals in Sweden, Italy, Canada and the US.
-The most advanced trials are investigating clinical utility in differential diagnosis, surveillance for recurrence and monitoring of treatment response.
-In addition to renal cell carcinoma, trials are ongoing in bladder cancer, prostate cancer and lung cancer.
+Elypta is further collaborating with Chalmers University of Technology and leading academic hospitals in Sweden, Italy, Canada and the US in multiple exploratory studies.
+The most advanced trials are exploring clinical utility in the diagnostic work-up, surveillance for recurrence and monitoring of treatment response.
+In addition to renal cell carcinoma, trials are ongoing in other urologic cancers (bladder cancer and prostate cancer).